akavel/garden/@seed/20240828-0947-watercolors-simplify.@Q.md

       Thus making them not understand it, criticize it, have a different view on it - because they may have somewhat different ways how they resonate with the world, and with things in it."

-(unrelated: "adding a slight bit of detail to \[some area] of the background creates an interplay between the \[interesting area of foreground and that area of background] and thus [manufactures](https://www.youtube.com/watch?v=1XoYZ8KVnVQ) an manufactures a stronger sense of depth")
+(unrelated, for later: "adding a slight bit of detail to \[some area] of the background creates an interplay between the \[interesting area of foreground and that area of background] and thus [manufactures](https://www.youtube.com/watch?v=1XoYZ8KVnVQ) an manufactures a stronger sense of depth"; also, "edges hold our attention")